 To do this, they trapped the volunteers' breath in a thin tubular optical fiber (called hollow optical fiber) exposed to ultraviolet light.
-The team measured the degree of light weakening due to the absorption of acetone gases to ascertain the concentration of the acetone gas.
+The team measured the degree of weakening of the light due to the absorption of acetone gases to ascertain the concentration of the acetone gas.

-While using the device, the group found that the fat burning rate gradually increases after exercise.
-Conversely, the rate of absorption remains constant during exercise, indicating that a substantial portion of fat metabolism occurs after physical exercise.
+While using the device, the group found that the rate of fat burning gradually increases after exercise.
+Conversely, the rate of absorption remains constant throughout exercise, indicating that a substantial portion of fat metabolism takes place after physical exercise.